trail.cam

 Trail Camera Settings for Birds: What Actually Works

-An honest, field-tested guide to using a trail camera for birds: trigger speed, time-lapse tricks, close focus, feeders, and flash
+An honest, field-tested guide to using a trail camera for birds: trigger speed, time-lapse tricks, close focus, feeders, and flash settings that work.

 Spring Bird Migration: The Backyard Species to Watch, and When